The 8 Best Foods for a Sore Throat

 4. Chicken Soup

-The effectiveness of chicken soup has been touted by Jewish scholars and plenty of moms and grandmas for centuries.
+The effectiveness of chicken soup has been touted by scholars and plenty of moms and grandmas for centuries.
 Chicken soup is usually made by simmering a variety of vegetables and chicken bones for a few hours.
 The long cooking time allows for minerals like zinc, phosphorus, calcium and magnesium to get into the liquid.
 The minerals from those vegetables—like onions, celery, carrots and maybe leeks, parsnips or turnips—all seep into the liquid as well.
 Certainly chicken soup can help you stay hydrated, and the warm liquid can help soothe a sore throat.
 And the benefits may go beyond that: A study from the University of Nebraska concluded that chicken soup may contain anti-inflammatory agents that could help alleviate a cold.
-Make Greek Lemon Chicken & Orzo Soup (pictured above) or try any of these Chicken Soup Recipes to Fight a Cold.
+Make Greek Lemon Chicken & Orzo Soup (pictured above).

 Curcumin has also has received a great deal of attention because of its antiviral and antibacterial properties.
 Siegel says, "Curcumin may possibly help fight against influenza virus, as well as strains of staphylococcus and streptococcus—the bacteria and viruses most commonly found with sore throats."
-Siegel recommends soothing your sore throat by enjoying turmeric tea, gargling with a solution of warm water, black pepper, salt and turmeric powder, or enjoying a trendy golden milk—turmeric powder, black pepper and honey steeped in boiling milk.
+Siegel recommends soothing your sore throat by enjoying turmeric tea, gargling with a solution of warm water, black pepper, salt and turmeric powder, or enjoying a trendy golden milk—turmeric powder, black pepper and honey steeped in boiling milk (the black pepper helps increase curcumin's bioavailability).

 6. Chamomile Tea

 Chamomile contains many natural plant compounds, specifically terpenoids and flavonoids that contribute to its medicinal properties.
 Chamomile has been found to have anti-spasmodic properties which may be effective to help reduce coughing that can lead to a sore throat.
 Enjoy a warm cup of chamomile tea; the warm liquid itself also helps soothe your throat.
-Try this Chamomile Health Tonic.
+For something cool and refreshing, try this Chamomile Health Tonic.

 Ginger is known botanically as Zingiberaceae and is part of a family that has thousands of species of flowering plants.
 It's been used for centuries and loved for its bioactive compounds that are known to have medicinal benefits.
 "Ginger is a powerful antioxidant with a number of antimicrobial properties," explains Maya Feller M.S., RD, CDN, a nationally recognized nutrition expert and author of The Southern Comfort Food Diabetes Cookbook.
 Feller explains that sore throats can be a manifestation of systemic inflammation secondary to the common cold, seasonal flu or an infection.
 Gingerol, an active phytochemical component in ginger, works to quell acute inflammation and thus may help soothe a sore throat.